 FARMSTAYS IN SWAN VALLEY

-Our choice of the farmstays in the Swan Valley is the simply titled Swan Valley Farmstay B&B. It’s a friendly, homely retreat close to lots of the attractions around North Swan.
+Our choice for the best farmstay in Swan Valley is the simply titled Swan Valley Farmstay B&B. It’s a friendly, homely retreat close to lots of the attractions around North Swan.
 You can read more about it here (plus online booking)

 Not for you?
 Here’s a full list of farmstays, plus some other accommodation options at Booking.com: